ANJANA-MM/devops-micro-internship-portfolio/week-01-aws-linux-setup/assignment-3-deployment.md

 **Why:**
 - Compiles the React app into optimized production-ready static files.
 - Creates a build/ folder containing HTML, CSS, JS, and assets.
-- These files can be served directly by Nginx to the browser.
+- These files can be served directly by Nginx to the browser.<br><br>

 ![Build React App](Figures/Assignment-3/ss28.png)<br><br>